Archive for the ‘Photography’ Category

 I like what Grego at the link above stated: “In a visual field like video and film, if something looks better, it is better.
 That is not redundant language but speaks to the truth of what is appealing to the visual system in humans.”

 That is so true, in my experience.
 Standards are one thing that play a factor, and sometimes newer, better standards and formats come along that change our ability to comprehend and appreciate the message being presented.
 We’ve gone from 16fps in the early film days to 24fps today.
-Of course, it didn’t stop there, and many years ago went on to 30fps, and now we’re hitting this 60fps crap (crap, at least, in the majority of people’s opinion).
+Of course, it didn’t stop there, and many years ago went on to 30fps, and now we’re hitting the 60fps mark and higher.
 We’ve had 30fps for a long time, but there’s a reason why it’s never really grabbed hold in cinema.
 People don’t like it.
 Subconsciously.
 It’s nature.
-I don’t understand all the scientific reasons, I haven’t done or read studies.
+I don’t understand all the scientific reasons, I haven’t pioneered or even read psychological studies on the issue.
 But I’ll credit Steven v2 and Grego (from the link) for their comprehensive explanations.

 Some people will (and do) like the faster frame rates for one reason: more information.
 They appreciate not having critical moments (and I mean “moments”, because any movie worth it’s weight will not really have critical moments which are unwatchable) appearing blurry, and they prefer having more clarity to less.
 I assume most of these types of individuals are logical, left brained, and the literal thinking type.
 That’s fine.
 But I think there is an aspect to this that isn’t really being discussed.
 While I’m a creative type, so is the left brained individual.
 Just because he/she doesn’t pick up a paintbrush or a camera, they are seen as non-creative.
 Inventing is creative.
 Research is creative.
 Sharing “data”, or logical explanations on why or how things work very often requires a creativity, just not a type that translates directly to a commonly accepted art form.